 Southern Lao Champasak sour-fermented-fish stew — Mekong river fish slow-simmered in pa daek and sa-khan pepper broth with eggplant, lemongrass, and bitter-leaf greens.

 Or pia (sometimes written 'or pa daek') is a Southern Lao stew built around pa daek — the fermented-fish paste that is the foundational umami of Lao cuisine, particularly intense in Southern preparations where it's made from Mekong fish fermented in clay pots for months.
-The dish is also distinguished by sa-khan pepper (Piper boehmeriifolium, a mountain pepper endemic to the Bolaven Plateau in Champasak), which provides a numbing-citrus dimension distinct from Sichuan peppercorn.
+The dish is also distinguished by sa-khan pepper (Piper ribesioides, a woody pepper vine grown in the mountains of Laos, including the Bolaven Plateau in Champasak), whose dried stem gives the broth a numbing-citrus dimension distinct from Sichuan peppercorn.
 Or pia is everyday Southern Lao household cooking — eaten weekly, never on restaurant menus until recent Pakse upmarket establishments started serving it.

 Spoon or pia broth: the pa daek funk hits first — a complex fermented-fish depth that beginners may find startling but Southern Lao households know as 'home flavor'.
 Sa-khan pepper's citrus-tingle on the tongue follows; bitter greens cut through the richness.
 The fish chunks are tender, having absorbed the broth's spectrum.
 Bite some sticky rice into the broth and let it soak.
 Champasak Mekong-side cooking at its truest.

-Pa daek's fermentation (months of anaerobic bacterial digestion of fish proteins in salt) produces glutamic and aspartic amino acids in concentrations 10-15× higher than fresh fish, plus volatile sulfur compounds that contribute the dish's distinctive 'funk'.
-Sa-khan pepper's piperines and citral give the citrus-tingling sensation that complements pa daek without competing.
+Pa daek's fermentation (months of anaerobic bacterial digestion of fish proteins in salt) produces glutamic and aspartic amino acids in concentrations 10-15x higher than fresh fish, plus volatile sulfur compounds that contribute the dish's distinctive 'funk'.
+Sa-khan's piperines and citral give the citrus-tingling sensation that complements pa daek without competing.
 Straining pa daek removes the fish bones and skin while keeping the umami in solution.

 Variations